aymanapatel/microfronend-world/doc/single-spa/SingleSPA.md

 ### Micro-frontend Applications

-Every UI frontend application written in any framework (React, Angular, Vue, whatever JS hyped-up framework of the day is etc) and Module Bundler (Webpack, Parcel, Rollup, JS import etc) can be imported.
+Every UI frontend application can be written in any framework (React, Angular, Vue, whatever JS hyped-up framework of the day is etc) and Module Bundler (Webpack, Parcel, Rollup, JS import etc) can be imported.
 The apps need to add Single-SPA config for registering the lifecycle methods (i.e Bootstrap, Mount and Unmount methods)

 1. Bootstrap: Called once, just before mounting the registered microfrontend applicaiton.